-- Plugs the device (e.g. smartphone) into a power supply or ensure that the device is fully charged, and that Bluetooth is turned on. - Ensures that the sound processor(s) have new batteries. - Pairs the sound processor(s) with the device.
+- Plugs the device (e.g. smartphone) into a power supply or ensure that the device is fully charged, and turns on Bluetooth. - Ensures that the sound processor(s) have new batteries. - Pairs the sound processor(s) with the device.
 For Apple® devices, the patient must pair the sound processor(s) with the device before the RemoteCare App can be used.
 For AndroidTM devices, the patient can pair the sound processor(s) in the RemoteCare App. - Is online and logged in with the email account used to create the RemoteCare account.